sananth12/ImageScraper/README.txt

 >>>import image_scraper
  Enter URL to scrap: https://github.com
  Found 6 images:
- How many images to you want ? : 6
+ How many images do you want ? : 6
  Done.